najib-r/brief-jcb/README.md

 # briefJCB
-## This app shows the 75 most recent job vacancies from jobcentrebrunei.
+## This app displays a compact view of all job vacancies on jobcentrebrunei.

 <img src="images/website.png" alt="Picture of website" title="Website picture">
 <img src="images/mobilesite.jpeg" alt="Picture of website on mobile" title="Mobile website picture">